 Stefan has been an entrepreneur and manager for over ten years and has gathered his experience in a number of industries.
 He holds a degree in accounting and entrepreneurship from McGill University.

-Mr. Cheung is the CEO of Tactex Asset Management, and portfolio manager for the Tactex F1 Private Equity Fund and the Tactex B1 Income Fund.
+Mr. Cheung is the CEO of Tactex Asset Management, and portfolio manager for the Tactex F1 Private Equity Fund.
 Through the course of his 20+ years in the industry, he has managed strategy, technology and operations for equities, derivatives, fixed income, and foreign exchange businesses throughout North America, Asia, and Europe.

 Mrs. Nathalie Marcoux has 20 years in the finance industry and been the VP Finance of Capinabel Inc. since 2001.
 She sits on the boards of the Anges Québec private investors’ network, TC Transcontinental, and Toujours Ensemble.
 Mrs. Marcoux is a Remi-Marcoux Entrepreneurial Program and Carmelle and Rémi-Marcoux Chair in Arts Management committee member at HEC.

 Over the last 25 years Tim Tokarsky has been a founder, board member, investor and operational manager in many successful (and unsuccessful) tech start-ups, including WysDM software, Organovo, Brightscope, Mediapartnerships.com, Potentia Solar and Micromuse.
 Micromuse and Organoov listed on major US exchanges, WysDM was acquired by EMC.
 Tim is currently an angel investor in bio-tech, high tech and green tech companies.